 Kazakh was first written with the Arabic script during the 19th century when a number of poets, educated in Islamic schools, incited revolt against Russia.
 Russia's response was to set up secular schools and devise a way of writing Kazakh with the Cyrillic alphabet, which was not widely accepted.
 By 1917, the Arabic script was reintroduced, even in schools and local government.

 In 1927, Kazakh nationalist movement sprang up but was soon suppressed.
 At the same time the Arabic script was banned and the Latin alphabet was imposed for writing Kazakh.
 The Latin alphabet was in turn replaced by the Cyrillic alphabet in 1940.

 Since 2006, as part of a modernization program, the government of Kazakhstan decided to replace the Cyrillic alphabet with the Latin alphabet.
-The switch to the Latin alphabet official started in October 2017, and is expected to be complete by 2025.
+The switch to the Latin alphabet official started in October 2017.

 More details: The Astana Times

 This version of the Latin alphabet was adopted in October 2017, and is currently in official use.
 It was revised in 2018, and several more amendments have been proposed since then.
 A new version will be used from 2023.

 Corrections by Anıl Öztürk